 To help launch you on your chosen career path you will be supported in developing your professional profile and digital portfolio.
 Every student will complete the course with a portfolio of work (both digital and physical) to present to prospective employers.
 You will also have the opportunity to develop your professional network through live projects and centre-wide employability events.
 Finally you will have the opportunity to do a 120 hour work placement with a local design agency or media organisation.

-- MA Design, University of Lincoln (currently studying)
+- MSc Computer Science, University of Hertfordshire (currently studying)